Officer Negative: Associated acts

-Before the release of Zombie Nation, guitarist Josh Handley formed Zippy Josh and the Rag Tag Band, and released one album, Stupidville, in 1999.
-The album was essentially praise and worship music, and was described as "the Sex Pistols meet Bob Dylan."
+Prior to the release of Zombie Nation, guitarist Josh Handley formed Zippy Josh and the Rag Tag Band, which released one album, Stupidville, in 1999.
+The album was in the genre of praise and worship music, being described as "the Sex Pistols meet Bob Dylan."
 Allender and Wisenbaker joined a hardcore band called Hit the Deck, while Wisenbaker, Osborn, and Buli continued to work with Akeldama.
 Michael Dragon briefly pursued a career in professional skateboarding.

-Present day
+Present day/Third reunion

 In July 2024, the band announced that they were reforming, with a new lineup, and were in the process of writing a new record.
-They were slated to perform their first show with the new lineup at JCHC Fest 2024.
+They performed their first show at JCHC Fest 2024, later joining the lineup for JCHC Fest 2025 and 2026 in subsequent years.